OzlemMelda/Text-Classification-Naive-Bayes/README.md

 exactly 1 feature per unique token in the vocabulary, but the value of that feature change.

 ## Document Representations
-1. Binary Bag-of-Words: Each document should be represented with binary features, one for each token in the vocabulary.
+1. Binary Bag-of-Words: Each document is represented with binary features, one for each token in the vocabulary.

 2. Count Bag-of-Words Instead of having a binary feature for each token, I